Effective October 1, 2020.

 The GDPR requires that personal information be processed lawfully and outlines specific legal bases for processing.
 We describe in paragraphs 6 through 10 above the personal information we may collect, and in paragraph 11 how we may use it.
 The legal bases under the GDPR for those uses depends on the personal information collected and the context of its collection.
-DIGIMUNE powered by ZEROFOX has determined a basis for each use, including:
+DIGIMUNE has determined a basis for each use, including:

 - performing a contract, or taking steps linked to a contract, such as providing the Services to you if you are an individual customer;

 - subject to our interests not being overridden by your interests and fundamental rights and freedoms, pursuing legitimate interests in the conduct of our business, such as processing the data of our EU employees;

 - processing your personal information where you have provided consent, such as when you submit an online form with your contact information on our Site requesting that we get in touch with you with information on our Services; and